 Adam Brown is a theoretical physicist at Stanford, interested in early universe cosmology, inflation, black holes, and assorted other topics.
 His academic papers can be found on the arXiv.

 In this episode of the Existential Hope podcast, renowned theoretical physicist Adam Brown shares his insights on the future of physics and cosmology.
-From his work on black holes and the early universe, to his thoughts on the potential risks and opportunities for the future, Brown offers a unique perspective and is one of the leading minds in the field.
+From his work on black holes and the early universe to his thoughts on the potential risks and opportunities for the future.

 physics, universe, people, cosmological constant, discovery, terms, question, future, optimistic, big bang, cosmology, discover, field, called, theories, muon, theoretical physicist, particles, timescale, breakthrough